Fast protein folding is governed by memory-dependent friction: Abstract

 \section{Abstract}

-When described by a low-dimensional reaction coordinate, the rates of protein folding are determined by free energy barriers, which separate folded and unfolded states, and by friction, which results from interactions with the solvent environment and internal, intra-molecular interactions.
-While it is relatively straightforward to measure free energy barriers, a direct evaluation of friction is far more elusive.
-Here, using memory-kernel extraction methods, we directly calculate the friction acting on a protein, which accounts for both external and internal contributions.
-By employing a generalised Langevin equation (GLE) formalism to describe the dynamics of the fraction of native contacts reaction coordinate $Q$, we evaluate friction kernels for eight fast-folding proteins, taken from a published set of large-scale, molecular dynamics protein simulations.
-Our results reveal that friction is more important than the free energy barriers in determining protein folding rates, particularly for larger proteins.
-We show that proteins typically fold in an accelerated kinetics regime, which is a purely non-Markovian effect.
+When described by a low-dimensional reaction coordinate, the rates of protein folding are determined by a subtle interplay between free-energy barriers and friction.
+While it is commonplace to extract free-energy profiles from molecular trajectories, a direct evaluation of friction is far more elusive, and one typically evaluates it indirectly via memoryless reaction rate theories.
+Here, using memory-kernel extraction methods founded on a generalised Langevin equation (GLE) formalism, we directly calculate the memory-dependent friction for eight fast-folding proteins, taken from a published set of large-scale molecular dynamics protein simulations.
+Our results reveal that, contrary to common expectation, friction is more important than free energy barriers in determining protein folding rates, particularly for larger proteins.
+We also show that proteins fold in a regime where the finite decay time of friction significantly reduces the folding times, in some instances by as much as a factor of 10, compared to predictions based on memoryless friction.